 Pain Relief Myth 3: I Just Have to Live with the Pain.

 There are countless options for pain relief.
-They include relaxation techniques, exercise, physical therapy, over-the-counter and prescription medications, surgery, and complementary treatments such as acupuncture and massage.
-It may not always be possible to completely control your pain, but you can use many techniques to help manage it much better.
+They include relaxation techniques, exercise, physical therapy, over-the-counter and prescription medications, surgery, injections (into muscle, joints or your back), and complementary treatments such as acupuncture and massage.
+It may not always be possible to completely get rid of your pain, but you can use many techniques to help manage it much better.

 Pain Relief Myth 4: Only Sissies Go to the Doctor for Pain Relief.